taiChantarungsee/harpercollins/README.md

 those dates, if you want to see it working.
 The UKPyth twitter account already has both bulk and scheduled posts uploaded.
 Exit from the scheduler function by hitting CTRL-Z.

+Also beware of double posting - Twitter won't allow this.

 Overall this project could do with a lot more refactoring.
-Due to time contraints I ended up with two many nested for loops, the wait time can definietely be reduced.
+Due to time contraints I ended up with two many nested for loops, the wait time can definietely be reduced, using a variety of tools such as map(), filter() and enumerate() from itertools.